 expression returning TRUE (non-zero value) if the input value is acceptable.

-The input value is referenced as a dollar sign (
+The input value is referenced as a dollar sign ($) in the expression.

 $>0 will cause the input box to accept only positive numbers in the selected variable.